enkyuan/LazyBST/README.md

 ## Project Description

 This is an implementation of a Binary Search Tree with lazy deletion, where nodes are logically marked as deleted instead of being physically removed.
-It includes methods to insert, delete, find the minimum and maximum elements, check for element existence, and print its elements.
+It includes methods to insert, delete, find the minimum and maximum elements, check if an element exists, and print tree nodes.

 ## Java Version